aukejw/tegenafval/src/pages/en/probleem.md

 A crowd-sourced sample by
 [Dirk de Groot (a.k.a. zwerfinator)](https://www.zwerfinator.nl/) and
-[Merijn Tinga](https://www.plasticsoupsurfer.org/) in November 2024 showed the following for Amsterdam:
+[Merijn Tinga](https://www.plasticsoupsurfer.org/) in November 2024 showed the following:

-- 20% of public bins were open or broken.
+- 20% of sampled public bins in Amsterdam were left open or broken.
-- The national average is only 5%.
+- The national average is "only" 5%.
 - In smaller cities, this is a non-issue.

 <div class="img-container">